Pmmoks/Odds-on/README.md

 Before using the firebase commands `firebase serve` or `firebase deploy`, you must run `npm run build` which will generate a production build, and put the bundle.js file in the public folder (if one doesn't exist, it will create a public folder for the bundle.js).
 This can be configured in the webpack.config.js file.
 Then the folowing firebase commands can be used:

 Then either of the following commands can be used:

 1. `firebase serve` - Serves up the public folder (specified in firebase.json).
 The default port is 5000.
-2. `firebase deploy` - Deploys the public folder
+2. `firebase deploy` - Deploys the public folder.

 ##Other commands

-* `npm test` - Runs `test/` through Karma//Mocha once.
+* `npm test` - Runs `test/` through Karma/Mocha once.